-Prostration is not merely the act of pressing one’s forehead to the floor.
-In prayer, it is the most sacred moment where a servant is very close to their Lord.
-However, we often wonder, are we performing correct prostration?
-Is the recitation during prostration that we utter accurate?
+Prostration (Sujud) is not merely the physical act of placing one’s forehead on the floor.
+Within Islamic prayer, it represents the most sacred moment where a servant is intimately close to their Lord.
+However, we often find ourselves wondering: are we performing a proper Sujud?
+Are the supplications we recite accurate?

 الرُّكْنُ ( التَّاسِعُ , وَالْعَاشِرُ السُّجُودُ ) مَرَّتَيْنِ فِي كُلِّ رَكْعَةٍ ( وَطُمَأْنِينَتُهُ ) … ( وَأَقَلُّهُ وَضْعُ شَيْءٍ مَكْشُوفٍ مِنْ الْجَبْهَةِ )

-In other words, rapid pecking movements like a rooster are invalid.
-The body must come to a complete stop when the prostration position is reached.
+This implies that rapid, pecking motions—like a bird pecking at seeds—are invalid.
+The body must come to a complete and restful stop when the posture is achieved.

-1. Forehead: It is obligatory for it to be directly adhered to the place of prostration without any barrier (such as hair or a fallen cap).
+- The Forehead: It must touch the place of prostration directly, without any barrier (such as hair or a lowered prayer cap).

-2. Two Palms: The inner sides of the palms.
+- The Two Palms: Specifically, the inner side of the hands.

-There are two techniques that are often overlooked:
+There are two technical requirements that are often overlooked:

-• Applying Pressure (Tahammul): When the forehead touches the ground, there should be a slight pressure from the weight of the head.
-If you prostrate on cotton, the cotton should appear to compress.
+- Pressure (Tahammul): When the forehead touches the floor, it must bear the weight of the head.
+If you were to prostrate on cotton, the cotton should visibly compress.

-• Higher Hip Position (Tankis): The correct position for prostration requires the hips (buttocks) to be in a higher position than the head and shoulders.
-If you pray on a steep incline where the head is higher than the buttocks during prostration, then it is invalid.
+- Elevated Hips (Tankis): A proper Sujud requires the hips (posterior) to be positioned higher than the head and shoulders.
+Prostrating on a steep incline where the head rests higher than the hips is invalid.

 قوله : ( وَتَنْكِيسٍ بِارْتِفَاعِ أَسَافِلِهِ ) أَيْ عَجِيزَتِهِ وَمَا حَوْلَهَا ( عَلَى أَعَالِيهِ حَتَّى يَطْمَئِنَّ )